oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 process of issuance/registration and distribution of the underlying credentials ensures their confidentiality.

-If the client is confidential or credentialed, the authorization server MAY accept any form of client authentication meeting its security requirements
-(e.g., password, public/private key pair).
+If the client is confidential, the authorization server MAY accept any form of client authentication meeting its security requirements (e.g., password, public/private key pair).

 It is RECOMMENDED to use asymmetric (public-key based) methods for